 - Be encouraging.
 Do not use vulgar or abusive language, personal put-downs, cutting remarks, or obscene gestures.
 Do not harass or “bully” anyone.

 - Take care of your body.
-Abstain from tobacco, alcohol, improperly obtained prescription drugs or controlled substances.
+Abstain from tobacco (including vaping and e-cigarettes), alcohol, marijuana, improperly obtained prescription drugs, and controlled substances.